• Home

 'New' is not sustainable

-Salvage reveals what demolition conceals: that the built environment contains more than enough to build again—differently, sustainably.
+Salvage reveals what demolition conceals: that the built environment holds a wealth of materials for adaptive reuse, allowing us to build again—differently and sustainably.

 It belongs to everyone